Item |

 To view important information and an overview of Nevada’s rules/regulations, the draw system and bonus points, tag and license fees, and an interactive boundary line map, check out our State Profile.
 You can also view the Species Profiles to access historical and statistical data to help you find trophy units.

-Nevada is a fairly easy state to apply in.
-You will have to create an online account if you have not previously done so.
+Nevada is a fairly easy state to apply to.
+You will need to create an online account if you have not done so previously.
 That can be done by going here.

 *Applicants who want to build bonus points if they are unsuccessful in the draw will need to purchase a hunting license or hunt/fish combo license.
 If they do not purchase the hunting license, they will not be given a bonus point.
 Tag fees will only be charged if you are successful in the draw.
 You do not have to front tag fees when you apply.